In the state of Florida,

 in such a way that gives the person genuine reason to fear for his or

-her wellbeing.
-Despite whether or not the violence is ever carried out,
+her well-being.
+Regardless of whether the violence is ever actually carried

-the threat is the crime in an assault charge.
-There are 3 different degrees
+out, the threat is the crime in an assault charge.

-Aggravated assault, or first degree, is the most serious assault charge
+Aggravated assault, or first-degree assault, is the most serious assault charge because it

-because it means the defendant showed no regard for human life.
-This charge
+means the defendant showed no regard for human life.
+This charge usually

-usually involves the threat of harm with a deadly weapon, which is anything
+involves the threat of harm with a deadly weapon, which is anything that

 are felonies, and usually accompany battery charges where the victim was